- The projector duplicate feature is extremely useful in various workflows.

 - Follow the instructions on the screen to complete the process.

-Projector duplicate is a useful feature, but sometimes issues with it can appear.
+All in all, the projector duplicate is a useful feature, but sometimes issues with it can appear.
 However, we hope that you’ll solve the problem by using one of our solutions.